 Saloni Parikh combines a passion for public health with a talent for computer programming.
-As an undergraduate in the interdisciplinary honors program, she's already making an impact.
-For a global health study in Kenya, Parikh helped develop a mobile application that allows healthcare workers to track pregnant mothers with HIV.
-And when she's not studying or Skyping overseas, Parikh competes on the UW's Indian classical dance team.
-"It's a really great break from all the hours I spend on a computer screen," she says.
+As an undergraduate, Parikh participated in a global health study in Kenya, helping develop a mobile application that allowed healthcare workers to track pregnant mothers with HIV.
+She is now making her mark on the United States’ health care system as a product manager at Providence St. Joseph Health.

 Why did you decide to double-major in public health and computer science?